 The first public libraries were established in the late 1880s and proved hugely popular.
 Particularly for those from working-class backgrounds who had missed out on school, as they became an essential source of self-education.
 And self-education was an integral part of radical political culture.

 As a committed socialist and educator, Susan knew the value of libraries even today.
 She said: “[libraries] are a brilliant socialist concept, and although fewer books are borrowed nowadays, their function is far more than that.
 They offer something that is really unique to communities.

-” She also understood the threat libraries were constantly under since the coalition government began its programme of austerity in 2010.
+” She also understood the threat libraries were constantly under since the coalition government began its programme of an economic ideology to limit public spending (eg on schools, hospitals etc) in order to reduce government deficits in 2010.
 “I knew at some point they would come for my library, and I was determined to be there to stop them.

 ” In 2016 her fears were realised when Waltham Forest Council announced plans to close three local libraries, one of which was Susan's local in the Higham Hill ward of Walthamstow.
 So she pulled together some people she knew might help and they organised a public meeting.